jpcx/i3-cycle-focus/README.md

 Package must be installed globally in order to test!

 Additionally, at least two windows must be visible during the test.
-Also, please don't move the mouse or do anything to modify focus.
+Also, please don't move the mouse or do anything to change focus.

 Please run the following commands to install testing dependencies and to run the test: